-St David's is an important part of our heritage and a vital part of our future.
+St David's is an important part of our heritage and a valuable part of our future.

-With your support, St David’s will become a valuable generator of wellbeing and inspiration for all, with particular emphasis on the performing arts and youth.
+With your support, St David’s will become a generator of community wellbeing and inspiration for all, with emphasis on the performing arts and youth thanks to its central city position and architecture.

 It can also continue as a community church and as a World War One Memorial for peace.